Pakistan coalition talks hit first bump

 "These seats have been won by PTI.
 The mandate given by the people of Karachi to PTI is being stolen by these corrupt, spineless bureaucrats," party secretary general Omar Ayub said in a post on X.

-Meanwhile, the PML-N has also formed a legal team to address rigging allegations and to defend itself if the matter reaches a court of law, said the report.
+Meanwhile, the PML-N has also formed a legal team to address rigging allegations and to defend itself if the matter reached a court of law, said the report.

 Despite the PTI claims, a coalition between the PML-N and the PPP -- who formed the last government after ousting Imran Khan with a no-confidence vote in April 2022 -- still seems the most likely outcome.